-Description Strategic Plan Sector Strategic Plan Goal Strategic Plan Strategy energy audit reports. educational system. efficiency focus and foster green campus efforts to apply this knowledge in clear view of students and faculty.
+Description Strategic Plan Sector Strategic Plan Goal Strategic Plan Strategy The Program identifies for and assists customers in applying for low-interest loans to implement measures.
+Commercial 50 percent of existing buildings will be retrofit to zero net energy by 2030 through achievement of deep levels of energy efficiency and with the addition of clean distributed generation.
+2-6: Develop effective financial tools for EE improvements to existing buildings.
+PREPS integrates water resource savings into services provided to customers.
+DSM Coordination and Integration Deliver integrated DSM options that include efficiency, demand response, energy management and self generation measures, through coordinated marketing and regulatory integration.
+1-3: Develop integrated DSM programs across resources, including energy, water, and transportation.
+Program will provide students opportunities to participate in energy audits and develop energy audit reports.
+Workforce Education and Training Establish energy efficiency education and training at all levels of California's educational system.
+1-4: Create or expand college and university programs with energy efficiency focus and foster green campus efforts to apply this knowledge in clear view of students and faculty.
 Implements activities that create favorable conditions for EE technology investments.
 Research and Technology Create demand pull and set the research agenda to pursue both incremental and game changing energy efficiency technology innovations.
-1-2: Leverage private industry and Federally funded technology research and investment Program also incorporates water savings opportunities - the CEESP mentions the energy-water nexus but indicates it will be part of future CEESPs.
+1-2: Leverage private industry and Federally funded technology research and investment Program also incorporates water savings opportunities - the CEESP mentions the energy-water nexus but indicates it will be part of